 - People with head injuries should rest in quiet, darkened areas away from activities until they receive medical care.
 Adult leaders should monitor the person for any change in symptoms.
 It is OK to allow the injured person to sleep if needed, but reading and use of ANY electronic devices should be limited.

 Incident Review #3

-A 12-year-old Cub Scout fell from the top of a bunk bed, striking his head on the concrete floor.
-The Scout had a 2-inch bump on the left side of his forehead.
-His skin was unbroken.
-However, he complained of a headache, nausea, and dizziness.
-He was evaluated by the camp medic and transported to the hospital, where he was diagnosed with a concussion.
+A 12-year-old Cub Scout fell from the top of a bunk bed, striking her head on the concrete floor.
+The Cub Scout had a 2-inch bump on the left side of her forehead.
+Her skin was unbroken.
+However, she complained of a headache, nausea, and dizziness.
+She was evaluated by the camp medic and transported to the hospital, where she was diagnosed with a concussion.
 No other injuries were noted.
-His parents were notified and arrived at the hospital two hours later.
-They stated he had previously been diagnosed with a concussion from a football injury two months earlier.
+Her parents were notified and arrived at the hospital two hours later.
+They stated she had previously been diagnosed with a concussion from a sports injury two months earlier.

 - It is important to know someone’s concussion history.
 This information should be listed on the AHMR.

 - Once someone has had a concussion, particularly a young person, the threshold for the next one is much lower.
 Damage from the second one, especially if in close proximity to the first, can be severe.

 - Following any concussion, one must be evaluated and cleared for participation by a licensed medical professional.
 Scouts with a history of concussion may need to limit their involvement in strenuous activities.